Turkey with School-Age Kids: Our 10–14 Day Family Itinerary (What Actually Worked)

 No taxis.
 No long commutes.
 Just step outside and explore when energy allowed.

-Istanbul With Kids: What to See, Where to Stay & How to Make It Easy
+If you want a deeper insight into Istanbul with kids, see: Istanbul With Kids: What to See, Where to Stay & How to Make It Easy

-This was our big sightseeing day, so we joined a guided city tour.
+We joined a guided city tour.
 As it was our first time in Turkey, we thought having the history explained would help bring everything to life — and it did.

 Staying in Sultanahmet made a huge difference.
 We stepped out of the hotel and, within five minutes, were standing between Hagia Sophia and the Blue Mosque.
 Everything was walkable, which is priceless with a six‑year‑old.